-Industry News: Eminem Audi A6 Avant Video Is Not An Advertisement, Audi Spokesperson SaysSubmitted by pwelby on Mon, 06/06/2011 - 12:17
+Industry News: Eminem Audi A6 Avant Video Is Not An Advertisement, Audi Spokesperson SaysPosted on Monday, June 6th, 2011

 A U.S. spokesperson for Audi has responded to the lawsuit filed in Hamburg Regional Court in Germany this week by Eight Mile Style LLC, Eminem's publishing company.
 The German automobile manufacturer is being sued for using an unauthorized sample of Eminem's Academy Award-winning song "Lose Yourself" from his film "8 Mile."